 - Not rushing to discharge patients from the hospital-based on any preset timeline

 - Only discharging patients when the medical director has concluded they are ready

 - Not discharging patients directly to their home, a friend’s home or a hotel

 - Providing supportive care and prescriptions for non-opioid drugs, if medically necessary, to assist in the patient’s recovery, such as medications to prevent cravings and to alleviate gastrointestinal or sleep problems

 - Discharging patients to Domus Retreat, our Orange County private recovery center equipped to support people during the post-detox adjustment period

 - Allowing space and time in which an accurate emotional diagnosis and plan for continuing emotional care can be made

-- Providing a place where people are heard and understood individually, with the choice to not share their feelings with strangers
+- Providing a place where people are heard and understood individually, with the choice not to share their feelings with strangers

 At Domus Retreat, guests get the rest and professional support they need to start their opioid-free path to a healthier life.
 As their bodies adjust and re-regulate, they can choose to participate in a variety of optional, integrative therapies and healthy activities such as yoga and meditation.
 During their short stay, they also can work with therapists to start creating a plan to address any mental health disorders.
 The goal is that when they leave, they are equipped with the first phase of the physical and mental clarity needed to pursue long-term wellness.